lnsy-dev/lnsy-dev.github.io/_posts/2025-05-16-just-f-ing-use-html.md

 > Sam Altman's AI army is laughing its silicon balls off while you're knee-deep in React's virtual DOMshit, praying your app doesn't choke on its own bloated corpse.
 This isn't progress.
 It's a fucking _tragedy_.
 You've got a shiny new Ferrari in your garage, and you're still riding a rusty tricycle with a flat tire.
 Grow the fuck up.

 I started taking React jobs again when LLM's came out.
-Honestly, the boilerplate and general silliness of React gets to me, but the LLM's have enough knowledge of it it makes it pretty easy.
+Honestly, the boilerplate and general silliness of React gets to me, but an LLM assist makes it bearable.
 You still have to solve the hardest part of programming: how do I divide this process up so that it 1. works and 2. is understandable to humans.

 In my grouchy days I think a lot of React programmers like it because it let's them nibble around the edges of a problem solving linter errors and configuration rather than doing that deep thinking that makes software actually, you know, work.
 React is great for looking busy.